10 Best Ways to Lower Your Phone Bill

 Consolidate bills and BNPL payments, effortlessly manage your budget, and avoid overdraft fees.
 Join Cushion now and build your credit history with the payments you’re already making.

-It’s tempting to trade up your smartphone to a brand new phone each time they come out with a new and improved version (what are we on — the iPhone 13 now?).
+It’s tempting to trade up your smartphone for a brand new phone each time they come out with a new and improved version (what are we on — the iPhone 16 now?).
 If you’re able to resist the temptation, it can pay off to hold onto your current phone for a little while longer.

-Members of certain groups or populations may be able to cash in on phone deals.
-Some phone providers extend offers to students, service members, healthcare professionals, first responders, teachers, and employees of the government or certain companies.
+Some phone providers extend offers to students, service members, healthcare professionals, first responders, teachers, and government employees.

 If you think you may be eligible for a discount on your phone bill, you should contact your cell phone service provider or visit a branch to learn more about how you can take advantage of their deals.
 Every once in a while, you may need to re-verify your status with an active email address or pay stub.